ctu-mrs/ctu-mrs.github.io/docs/simulation/drone_spawner.md

 ```

 ## Tips
-* Using a blank space instead of a number will assign the vehicle an ID from unused nubmers.
+* Using a blank space instead of a number will assign the vehicle an ID from unused numbers.
 * The spawner will **not** attempt to create a new vehicle, if the desired **ID is already in use**.
 * The service calls in Python are handled asynchronously.
 Please **wait** until the previous spawn command is dealt with **before issuing a new one**.
 Disrupting the spawn procedure may lead to Gazebo freezing or crashing.